jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 - Encryption is enabled at the log group level, by associating a CMK with a log group, either when you create the log group or after it exists.
 - We cannot associate a CMK with a log group using the CloudWatch console.
 - **We must use the CloudWatch Logs API**
-  - `associate-kms-key`: if the log group already exists.
+  - `associate-kms-key` - If the log group already exists.
-  - `create-log-group`: if the log group doesn't exist yet.
+  - `create-log-group` - If the log group doesn't exist yet.

 # 7. CodeBuild Security

 - To access resources in your VPC, make sure you specify a VPC configuration for your CodeBuild.
-- Secrets in CodeBuild:
+- **Secrets in CodeBuild**
   - Don't store them as plaintext in environment variables.
 - Instead...
   - Environment variables can reference parameter store parameters.
   - Environment variables can reference secrets manager secrets.

 # 8. AWS Nitro Enclaves

-- Process highly sensitive data in an isolated compute environment
+- Process highly sensitive data in an isolated compute environment.
   - Personally Identifiable Information (PII), healthcare, financial, ...
-- Fully isolated virtual machines, hardened, and highly constrained
+- Fully isolated virtual machines, hardened, and highly constrained.
   - Not a container, not persistent storage, no interactive access, no external networking.
 - Helps reduce the attack surface for sensitive data processing apps
   - Cryptographic Attestation - only authorized code can be running in your Enclave.
   - Only Enclaves can access sensitive data (integration with KMS).
-- **Use cases:** securing private keys, processing credit cards, secure multi-party computation...
+- **Use cases:** Securing private keys, processing credit cards, secure multi-party computation...